jnlsings/Hangman/README.md

   - Want to hide letters but not the entire div
   - Reveal them by changing the display or visibility, not the background color

+* Prevent duplicate wrong letter entry in input field

+* Limit input to alpha only

 * Replace text box with image

-* Set a limit to the number of wrong guesses

 * For each wrong guess, change the image to show a hangman progression

-* Upon loss or win, display image or gif
+* Upon loss or win, display image or gif instead of changing text

 * Make image/gif progression music related in some way